-When each player receives the antlers, she must put them on her head, then take them back off and pass them to the next player.
+When each player receives the antlers, they must put them on their head, then take them back off and pass them to the next player.
 Any player caught wearing the antlers when the music stops is out of the game.
 Play continues until one player remains.

 02 of 07

 Reindeer Relay Race

 To play this game, you will need two large boxes to act as the sleighs.
 You can even cover them in holiday gift wrapping or have the guests paint and decorate them as one of the party activities.
 Attach lengths of ribbon to each box to form the sleigh reins.